aloha666/Java2021/Antra Java.md

 ## CAP Theory

-Consistency: all clients will always have the same view of data. when you write a piece of data in a system/distributed system, the same data you should get when you read it from any node of the system.
+Consistency: 一致性 all clients will always have the same view/version of data. when you write a piece of data in a system/distributed system, the same data you should get when you read it from any node of the system.

-Availability: each client can always read and write the data.
+Availability: 可用性 each client can always read and write the data.
 The system should always be available for read/write operation.

-Partition tolerance: the system works well despite the physical network partition (always achieve in non-relation database since they are distributed)
+Partition tolerance: 分区容错性 the system works well despite the physical network partition (always achieve in non-relation database since they are distributed)

 CAP theorem: satisfying all three at the same time is impossible, **Most systems are not only available or only consistent, they always offer a bit of both**